Uniswap/sdks/.github/pull_request_template.md

 _[e.g. Manually, E2E tests, unit tests, Storybook]_

+## Are there any breaking changes?

+_[e.g. Type definitions, API definitions]_

+If there are breaking changes, please ensure you bump the major version Bump the major version (by using the title `feat(!): ...`), post a notice in #eng-sdks, and explicitly notify all Uniswap Labs consumers of the SDK.

 ## (Optional) Feedback Focus

 _[Specific parts of this PR you'd like feedback on, or that reviewers should pay closer attention to]_